soumiknafiulferdous/Bubble-Shooting-Game/README.md

 ## Instruction

-1. For a successful hit in ‘bubble’, the score will be increased.
+1. For a successful hit in ‘Bubble’, the score will be increased.

 2. A single miss will decrease the game-life.